0XE1P/0XE1P/README.md

 ### ⚔️🛡️Future Red Team Engineer · Pentester

-I’m not just learning to hack—I’m learning to **think like a system**.
+I’m not just learning to hack - I’m learning to **think like a system**.

 ##  My philosophy 🧠